Merna-Medhat/Credit-Risk-Modeling-Loan-Default-Prediction-using-Machine-Learning/README.md

 ---

-## Data Understanding & Quality Checks
+## Data Understanding & Quality Assessment

-The dataset was examined to understand its structure and data quality.
+The dataset was examined to understand its structure, feature characteristics, and data quality before model development.

 The analysis included: